Susma261/AI-Receptionist/README.md

 ### constants.py:
 Contains a dictionary with predefined emergency responses that are used to provide immediate guidance in case of emergencies.

+## How It Works
+### Initialization:
+The app starts by initializing the FAISS index using predefined emergency scenarios.
+The background is set, and session states for inactivity tracking are initialized.

+### User Interaction:
+The user is prompted to indicate whether they are experiencing an emergency or want to leave a message.
+Depending on the user's input:
+1. Emergency: The user describes their emergency.
+The system searches for the closest match in the FAISS index.
+While simulating a delay (15 seconds) in fetching the emergency response, it asks for the user’s location.
+2. Message: If the user wants to leave a message, the app collects the message and forwards it to the doctor.

+### Emergency Handling:
+Once an emergency is detected, the system checks the vector database for the closest match to the user's description.
+The appropriate guidance is displayed from the dictionary, and additional guidance is generated using GPT-2.

+### Inactivity Tracking:
+If the user is inactive for more than 30 seconds, a warning is displayed, prompting them to continue interacting with the app.

+## Key Features and Improvements

+### Async Programming:
+Introduced a delay to simulate real-time data retrieval from the vector database.
+### LLM Integration:
+Uses GPT-2 to enhance responses with natural language guidance.
+### User-Friendly Interface:
+Leveraging Streamlit for an interactive UI that guides users through different emergency scenarios.

+Ensure all dependencies are listed in requirements.txt and installed before running the application.

+## Conclusion
+This AI receptionist system provides a robust framework for handling emergency scenarios and routine messages, enhancing the doctor's ability to respond promptly and effectively.
+The use of AI and machine learning technologies enables more responsive and context-aware assistance, improving patient outcomes in critical situations.